dolthub/docs/content/reference/sql/version-control/branches.md

 The set of branches and their HEAD commits are established at transaction start time.
 Changes made to the set of branches or their HEAD commits in other transactions will not be visible to this session until a new transaction begins.

+## Recovering a deleted branch
+The data on a branch is versioned, but the metadata of the branch head itself is not, so if you delete a branch or reset it to point at an older commit, you can't revert or undo that change the same way you can with your data.
+Instead, you can use
+[the `dolt_reflog()` table function](./dolt-sql-functions.md#dolt_reflog) to see the history of commits your branch has referenced and either recreate the branch from the last referenced commit with [the `dolt_branch()` stored procedure](./dolt-sql-procedures.md#dolt_branch) or reset the branch to a previous commit with [the `dolt_reset()` stored procedure](./dolt-sql-procedures.md#dolt_reset).
+See [the `dolt_reflog()` table function](./dolt-sql-functions.md#dolt_reflog) for an example of recreating a deleted branch and more information on how the Dolt reflog works and what limitations it has.

 ## Restrictions on committing to multiple branches in a single transaction